 Update to Vaccine Requirements

-As Ontario continues to re-open up, we are excited to include more in-person experiences for our residence community.
+As Ontario continues to re-open, we are excited to include more in-person experiences for our residence community.
 To help you stay healthy, we are now requiring domestic residence students to receive their first dose of a Health Canada approved vaccine prior to arrival on campus and plan to be fully vaccinated within 14 days after arrival.
 For international students, please follow the guidelines on our international student page.